 Secret ballot introduced

-1856: Secret ballot introduced and all adult men given the vote, South Australia
+1856: Secret ballot introduced and all adult men given the vote

-Reform became a reality in 1856 with the passing into law in South Australia of the secret ballot and the vote for all adult males regardless of whether they owned property.
+Reform became a reality in 1856 with the passing into law of universal male suffrage in South Australia and the secret ballot in Victoria, Tasmania and South Australia.

 More on the secret ballot

 JB Hughes, Member of South Australian Legislative Council, 1855:

 A man came here to benefit himself and his family and the fact that a large family prevented a man from acquiring property is no reason why he should be disenfranchised.